thinkcompany/Eleventy-Starter/src/README.md

 Eleventy comes with data values that can be useful for debugging, or for use in a template.
 Use the `log` utility to view data in the console Data objects are `pkg`, `page`, `pagination`, `collections`, and `eleventy`.
 Usage "pkg | log"

 **Demo build step**
 The *source of truth* README lives in the root, as expected. `npm run copy-readme` copies that readme file into the `src/` directory as a markdown file, and adds front matter data so the page will render in the navigation.
+This exists only as a way to demo the readme as an 11ty page without manual duplication.

 This build step is combined with `npm run build` in `package.json`.